Kacey Musgraves: 2018–2020: Breakthrough

-2020–present: Star-Crossed and other projects
+2020–present: Star-Crossed, Deeper Well and other projects

 On May 29, 2020, Musgraves was featured on The Flaming Lips single "Flowers of Neptune 6" and also provided vocals on two additional tracks ("Watch the Lightbugs Glow" and "God and the Policeman") on their album American Head, which was released on September 11, 2020.
 Musgraves also provides backing vocals on several tracks on Ruston Kelly's second album Shape & Destroy, which was recorded before she and Kelly divorced.
 On December 10, 2020, Troye Sivan released a reworked version of his song "Easy" which features Musgraves and was produced by Mark Ronson.
 Musgraves' song "Oh, What A World" was used in the Paramount Network original Christmas movie Dashing in December.
 She voiced Earwig's mother in the English dub of the Studio Ghibli film, Earwig and the Witch.

 In April 2021, Musgraves announced that her new album would be released later that year, in partnership with UMG Nashville and Interscope Records, her first release on the latter label.
 Golden Hour co-producers Daniel Tashian and Ian Fitchuk will return to work on the project.
 Musgraves began teasing her next album by releasing snippets of new music on her 33rd birthday.
 On August 23, Musgraves revealed that her fifth album, now titled Star-Crossed, would be released on September 10, along with an accompanying 50-minute film which will be available for streaming exclusively on Paramount+.
 Musgraves also released the album's title track.

 In August 2021, Musgraves announced a 15-city star-crossed: unveiled tour for the album Star-Crossed.
-On October 2, Musgraves became the first ever musical guest to perform nude on Saturday Night Live.
+On October 2, she became the first ever musical guest to perform nude on Saturday Night Live.

+Musgraves collaborated with American country star Zach Bryan on the single "I Remember Everything" from his self-titled fourth studio album.
+The track debuted at the top position on the Billboard Hot 100, marking her first number 1 single on the chart.
+The single was nominated for two Grammy awards at the 66th Annual Grammy Awards for Best Country Song and Best Country Duo/Group Performance winning the latter.
+On October 6, 2023 Musgraves collaborated with breakout artist Noah Kahan on a re-released version of the single "She Calls Me Back" from Kahan's album Stick Season.
+In 2023, Musgraves also executive produced the country music competition show My Kind of Country with Reese Witherspoon.